Use This Penny Stock Portfolio Tracker to Accurately Track Your Portfolio

 Getting Started

-To take full advantage of the Portfolio Tracker, including automatically-updated stock prices, you’ll need a Google account.
+To take full advantage of the Penny Stock Portfolio Tracker, including automatically-updated stock prices, you’ll need a Google account.
 If you do not have a Google account but wish to sign up, enter or click the following URL: Sign Up.
+An Excel version of the track is available for those without Google accounts (Contact Us).

-In order to use the Portfolio Tracker with Google (does not apply to Excel versions), follow the steps listed below:
+In order to use the tracker with Google (does not apply to Excel versions), follow the steps listed below:

-1. Click the following link to visit the Google Sheet: Bowser Portfolio Tracker.
+1. Click the following link to visit the Google Sheet: Bowser Penny Stock Portfolio Tracker.

-3. Once logged in, you may have to click the provided link in Step 1 again to pull up the Portfolio Tracker.
+3. Once logged in, you may have to click the provided link in Step 1 again to pull up the tracker.
 When you have pulled up the spreadsheet, click “File” > “Make a copy.”

 4. A window will then pop up, prompting you to rename the document to whatever you choose.

-After clicking “OK” to save your copy, your ready-to-edit tracker will be saved in your Google Drive.
+After clicking “OK” to save your copy, your ready-to-edit penny stock portfolio tracker will be saved in your Google Drive.
 To access on an ongoing basis, visit Google Drive.

-The Portfolio Tracker should be used for both new investments and current holdings to create a complete picture of your portfolio.
+The Penny Stock Portfolio Tracker should be used for both new investments and current holdings to create a complete picture of your portfolio.

 To start customizing your tracker, enter the start date and starting portfolio value (the amount of money you started with).
 Also, enter the commission cost per trade, if applicable.
 Remember, major brokerages no longer charge commission on most trades.
 Examples of these required entries are in blue text, and you’ll need to replace them.